 It’s frustrating not getting what we want, especially when much of what we do is to get what we want.
 Here are the reasons why understanding doing vs. outcome will help you appreciate each day more.

-I’ve been studying Happiness extensively the past few years.
-I’ve done this partially for myself, but also so I can help those around me who seem to find it increasingly difficult to maintain Happiness.
+I’ve studied Happiness extensively for the past few years.
+I’ve done this partially for myself and partly to help those around me who seem to find it increasingly challenging to maintain Happiness.
 At first, I wanted to prove/disprove the money can’t buy you Happiness claim.
 Next, I should research whether or not I can get away with capitalizing Happiness.

 Process vs. Progress

-One theme I struggle with is the notion of Process vs. Progress, or Doing vs. Outcome.
+A theme that many struggle with is the notion of Process vs. Progress or Doing vs. Outcome.

-The idea is that by consistently writing over weeks and months, that I’ll develop more lasting Happiness with the consistent process of writing than I will with any progress I might have writing.
+The idea is that by consistently writing over weeks and months, I’ll develop more lasting Happiness with the consistent process of writing than I will with any progress I might acquire from my writing exercise.